web3privacy/news/README.md

 > What's new in web3 privacy?

-This repository serves as the source for the [Week in The Privacy newsletter](https://news.web3privacy.info/).
+This repository serves as the source for the [Week in The Privacy News](https://news.web3privacy.info/)  newsletter.

 You can read more in our [documentation](https://docs.web3privacy.info/news/week-in-the-privacy).